UTS-eResearch/data_directory_cataloger/examples/README_example.md

 ## Run the DDC Program

-I then ran the DDC program over the top level directory directory, directing the output to `example.md`:
+I then ran the Data Directory Cataloger program over the top level directory directory, directing the output to `example.md`:

     $ ./ddc.py /shared/opt > example.md